-While it’s possible to download, install, configure, host, and upgrade Discourse on your own, many prefer to pay the experts here at CDCK to handle it for them.
+While it’s possible to download, install, configure, host, and upgrade Discourse on your own, many prefer to pay the experts here at CDCK to handle all that for them.
 In some ways, deals for Discourse hosting through CDCK look a lot like hosted software, “software as a service”, or “cloud service” deals with other firms, such as for G Suite, Dropbox, or Slack.
 But because Discourse is open source, deals with CDCK look a little bit different, and a little bit better, in a few specific ways.

 We sell services, not software licenses.

 Your organization doesn’t need to buy a license for Discourse.
-You’ve already got one—for free!—on widely accepted, standardized open source terms!
+You’ve already got one—for free—on widely accepted, standardized open-source terms.

 Hosting Discourse for customers, rather than licensing it to them, puts CDCK in the category of “hosted software”, “application service provider”, “software as a service”, or more recently “cloud services”.
 Your company’s procurement dollar buys our time, expertise, and diligence in setting up a Discourse forum for your needs, plus making sure it stays up-to-date, secure, and accessible at all times.

 The vast majority of deals for CDCK Discourse hosting close on our standard hosting terms.
 If your company needs Discourse for Enterprise, we may agree to work on your terms instead.
 If your procurement process has forms for both licensed software and software-as-a-service, the software-as-a-service form will be a much better fit, and help us close far more quickly.

 We make open source, not work for hire.